JonathanReeve/jonreeve.com/_posts/2013-04-22-how-i-automated-my-weekly-response-papers.markdown

 ---
 layout: post
 title: How I Automated My Weekly Response Papers
-categories:
-- Hacks
-tags:
-- productivity
-- markdown
-- pandoc
-- mutt
-- linux
+category: hacks
+tags: productivity markdown pandoc mutt linux
 ---

 A course I took last semester required that I submit a weekly response paper for that week's readings.
 I wanted to see if I could automate that process as much as possible, so that I wouldn’t have to do all the repetitive stuff, like writing the date, putting it in MLA format, and emailing it.
 I came up with this workflow: